We welcome you to the exciting world of applied mathematics!

 By coming to Tucson you are opening yourself up for many opportunities:

 - to feel the balance of theory, methods and algorithms in our core courses;

 - to become involved in research and teaching of modern applied mathematics from your first day on campus;

 - to take specialized courses according to your interests and desires - in dynamical systems, complexity theory, bio-informatics, numerical analysis, machine learning, statistical mechanics or data science - as you need it in your research;

 - to get hands-on experience in research internships with many of our industrial and government lab partners;

-- to choose an adviser from more then 80 professors teaching and advancing many areas of natural, engineering and social sciences through mathematics;
+- to choose an adviser from more than 100 professors teaching and advancing many areas of natural, engineering and social sciences through mathematics;

 - to follow, understand and change boundaries of modern applied mathematics through your research work and teaching;

 - to be well-positioned by the time of your graduation for many career options in academia, high-tech industry and national labs.